Skip to main content

 Frequently asked questions

-Visit a WaFd Bank branch or call Client Care at 800-324-9375 (available 24/7) to request a Payable on Death (POD) beneficiary designation form.
-Complete the form with your beneficiary full name, date of birth, and Social Security number, then sign and return it to your local branch.
-Online self-service beneficiary designation is not currently available for deposit accounts.
+Visit any WaFd Bank branch or call Client Care at 800-324-9375 to request a Payable-on-Death (POD) beneficiary designation form.
+Complete the form with your beneficiary full name, date of birth, and Social Security number, then sign and return it in branch or by mail.
+Online self-service beneficiary designation is not currently available.

 WaFd Bank's Client Care / Estate Services can be reached by phone at 1-800-324-9375 for questions throughout the claims process.